 You have the best chance of spotting them during extreme low tides, you will see them moving about on the kelp and weeds.
 They can be seen at depths of 3 meters to 1200 meters.

-They are pale orange in color and sometimes they have bands of darker color on their legs.
+They are pale orange, and sometimes they have bands of darker color on their legs.
 The carapace is horned and slender, sort of pear-shaped.
-This crab decorates itself quite profusely and they will quite often be confused with the Slender Decorated Crab that is a bit smaller at the adult stage.
+This crab decorates itself quite profusely, and they will quite often be confused with the Slender Decorated Crab that is a bit smaller at the adult stage.

 The Longhorn Decorator crab is an important food source for some fishes and animals, including cabezon and otters.